DiganmeGiovanni/APISkydrive/README.md

 APISkydrive
 ===========

-This repository show the ussage of the APIs from Skydrive.
-This respository is for personal learning.
+This repository show the ussage of the APIs from Skydrive.\n This respository is for personal learning.\n

 Feel free to share and change the code.
 Play with it!